RoboJackets/robocup-software/docs/source/contributing.rst

 Pull Requests(PR)
 ~~~~~~~~~~~~~~~~~
 Pull requests are how we are able to review each others changes to the master branch.
-It lets you tell others what changes you would like to make to ``ros2``.You can choose to create a pull request that is ready for review or draft a pull request.
+It helps you communicate your changes to ``ros2``.
+You can choose to create a pull request that is ready for review or draft a pull request.
 These draft PRs do not need to have reviewers assigned nor can it be merged into the master branch.

 Once your PR is ready for review, assign a team member to review the PR.
 This will notify the team member that you are ready to have your contribution reviewed.
 Requirements for pull request standards are listed in several sections below.
 The team member may ask that you fix or touch up some things before the request is accepted.
 This is normal and common.
 Once the pull request meets standards, the older member will approve it, and you changes will be complete.